centminmod/brotli.sh/README.md

 Centmin Mod Nginx + ngx_brotli dynamic module enable
 ===============

 To properly utilise Brotli compression and this `brolti.sh` tool, your web server needs to be able to serve Brotli Content-Encoding headers to only web browsers that support it.
 For Nginx there is an [ngx_brotli](https://github.com/google/ngx_brotli) module which can be compiled into Nginx to support such.
-Centmin Mod latest 123.09beta01 branch's Nginx server has built in support for [ngx_brotli](https://github.com/google/ngx_brotli) module that can optionally be enabled or disabled via persistent config file `/etc/centminmod/custom_config.inc` set variables below
+Centmin Mod [latest 123.09beta01 branch's Nginx server](https://centminmod.com/install.html) has built in support for [ngx_brotli](https://github.com/google/ngx_brotli) module that can optionally be enabled or disabled via persistent config file `/etc/centminmod/custom_config.inc` set variables below:

     NGXDYNAMIC_BROTLI='y'
     NGINX_LIBBROTLI='y'